 Mold is that unwelcome guest threatening to overrun every home.
 It is unsightly and not good for health.
-But all mold is not equal.
+But all mold problems are not equal.
 Black mold is scientifically known as Stachybotrys chartarum.
 This has gained a bad name due to its toxic properties and potential harmfulness.
 What about non-toxic black mold, though?
 Does it fall within the danger zone we should worry about, or is it another harmless variety?
 This article discusses how non-toxic black mold is found in residential homes, its implications, and strategies for successfully managing its presence.

 Toxic versus Non-Toxic